Refugee (Tom Petty and the Heartbreakers song)

 "Refugee" is a song recorded by American rock band Tom Petty and the Heartbreakers.
-It was released in January 1980 as the second single from their album Damn the Torpedoes, and peaked at No. 15 on the Billboard Hot 100 singles chart.
+It was released in January 1980 as the second single from their 1979 album Damn the Torpedoes, and peaked at number 15 on the Billboard Hot 100 singles chart.
 The song is in compound AABA form.

 Composition and recording

 The song's co-writer Mike Campbell said "Refugee" was one of the first songs he wrote, and recounted, "I just wrote the music and handed it to Tom [Petty] and he put the words over it, and when he did he found a way to make the chorus lift up without changing chords."

 In a November 2003 interview with Songfacts, Campbell described the recording sessions for "Refugee":

 That was a hard record to make.
 It was a 4-track that I made at my house.
 He (Tom Petty) wrote over the music as it was, no changes, but it took us forever to actually cut the track.
 We just had a hard time getting the feel right.
 We must have recorded that 100 times.

-I remember being so frustrated with it one day that - I think this is the only time I ever did this - I just left the studio and went out of town for two days.
+I remember being so frustrated with it one day that—I think this is the only time I ever did this—I just left the studio and went out of town for two days.
 I just couldn't take the pressure anymore, but then I came back and when we regrouped we were actually able to get it down on tape.